EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Create-Windows-Server-Update-Services-automatic-approval-rules.md

 1. In **Update Services**, click **Synchronizations**.
 1. In the context-menu of **Synchronizations**, click **Synchronize Now**.

-The first synchronization may run for a few hours.
+Depending on the product selection, the first synchronization will run for 15 minutes up to 15 hours or even longer.